EmberCraze/nvim_docker/README.md

 - [ ] Allow container to start debugger inside another container
 - [ ] Allow container to start other containers in the system

+Run `xhost local:root` on host to share clippboard